'Do They Know It's Christmas?': Band Aid benefit at 40 – DW – 11/25/2024

 Despite all the enthusiasm for the benefit project, the lyrics of the song also drew criticism from the beginning — starting with the title of the song.
 Ethiopians do know it is Christmas; they were among the earliest adopters of Christianity in the world, and it is still the country's most important religion.

 Critics claimed the song had a colonial perspective and employed condescending generalizations about Africa.
-The line sung by Bono of U2 about those affected by the famine seemed somewhat callous: "Well tonight thank God it's them instead of you."
-Bono didn't want to sing the lyric, but others have pointed out its sarcasm, the line highlighting selfish western views of distant tragedies.
+The line sung by Bono of U2 about those affected by the famine seemed somewhat callous: "Well tonight, thank God, it's them instead of you."
+Bono didn't want to sing the lyric, but others have pointed out its sarcasm, with the line highlighting selfish Western views of distant tragedies.

 Midge Ure, who co-wrote the lyrics, wrote in his autobiography that we should rather focus on what the song achieved: It collected more than 8 million British pounds (today's equivalent of more than €13 million) to aid disaster victims.